-How to Get Equipment Financing with Bad Credit
+How to Get Equipment Financing With a Bad Credit Score

 Many business owners turn to equipment leasing when they need computers, machines, vehicles, or heavy equipment, to name a few examples.
 You could also consider looking for an equipment loan from an alternative lender.
 Many of these lenders have less stringent credit requirements than traditional options, like banks.